Interested in making high school grammar resources meaningful? Discussing grammar and language with high school students can create memorable lessons.

 Connect to writing

 With more formal writing, older students sometimes become distracted with research, citations, and complex writing.
 They struggle with misplaced or dangling modifiers which mucks up their otherwise strong writing.
-Show compassion to your students.
+Show compassion to them.
 As the requirements for papers expand, the more room for errors.
 Awareness of grammatical errors should be part of high school grammar resources.

 Would you like more ideas for discussing grammar with high school students?
 Moving forward after a grammar diagnostic?
 Check out Grammar Gurus, a safe place to discuss teaching grammar.